GSathish/eece211/7-Subtypes.md

 A class `Troubadour` that `implements` `SingerSongwriter` must provide implementations of `sing`, `compose`, and `actSensitive`, and `Troubadour` instances can be used anywhere that code requires a `Singer` or a `Songwriter`.

-If we are favoring interfaces over abstract classes, what should we do if we are defining a type that others will implement, and we want to provide code they can reuse?
+If we are favouring interfaces over abstract classes, what should we do if we are defining a type that others will implement, and we want to provide code they can reuse?

 A good strategy is to define an abstract **skeletal implementation** that goes along with the interface.
 The type is still defined by the interface, but the skeletal implementation makes the type easier to implement.